-Appraisals of the REIT's portfolio of properties were prepared by Catella, Jones Lang LaSalle Expertises SAS and Jones Lang LaSalle GmbH.
-The employees of Jones Lang LaSalle Expertises SAS, Jones Lang LaSalle GmbH and Catella, as a group, each beneficially own, directly or indirectly, less than 1% of the outstanding securities of any class or series of the REIT.
+In 2019, appraisals of the REIT's portfolio of properties were prepared by Jones Lang LaSalle Expertises SAS, Jones Lang LaSalle GmbH and Savills Valuation SAS.
+The employees of Jones Lang LaSalle Expertises SAS, Jones Lang LaSalle GmbH and Savills Valuation SAS, each beneficially own, directly or indirectly, less than 1% of the outstanding securities of any class or series of the REIT.

-The REIT's financial statements for the year ended December 31, 2018, have been audited by Ernst & Young LLP.
+The REIT's financial statements for the year ended December 31, 2019, have been audited by Ernst & Young LLP.
 The employees of EY beneficially own, directly or indirectly, less than 1% of the outstanding securities of any class or series of the REIT.

-AUDITORS.
-TRANSFER AGENT AND REGISTRAR
+AUDITORS, TRANSFER AGENT AND REGISTRAR